BanterTheGreat/modern-4e/classes/fighter.typ

       #theme.choiceBox("Battlerager Constitution")
       Whenever you hit an enemy with a melee or a close attack, you gain temporary hit points equal to your *Constitution*, plus any temporary hit points normally granted by the power.
 You gain the hit points only after the attack is resolved.

-      If you use an invigorating Bastion attack power and miss every target with it, you gain temporary hit points equal to your *Constitution*.
+      If you use an invigorating Fighter attack power and miss every target with it, you gain temporary hit points equal to your *Constitution*.
       When wearing light armor or chainmail, you gain a +2 bonus to damage rolls with melee and close weapon attacks whenever you have temporary hit points.

       = Powers